richardjohns/curried-functions/README.md

 # curried-functions
-Quick example of a library object for curried functions
+Quick example of a library object for curried functions for my week 5 lightning talk...